Some of the links on this site are affiliate links.

 Once the land is purchased, Farmland LP immediately begins to pursue more sustainable practices that ensure the longevity of the land.
 This includes shifting from single-crop farming to a more diverse farming operation.

-By rotating between specialty crop and livestock and avoiding chemicals, Farmland LP keeps the soil quality high, further improving land value.
+By rotating between specialty crops and livestock and avoiding chemicals, Farmland LP keeps the soil quality high, further improving land value.

 Farmland LP Investment Strategy